vldF/stella_runtime/README.md

 free 1152/1152
 ```

-The first paragraph contains current roots pointers.
+The first paragraph contains current roots pointers on a stack.
 Then, information about each of
 two generations is presented.
+It contains start and end pointers of a generation, a pointer for the next allocation,
+the `scan` variable value.
+It also contains some information about each object in the generation currently presented.
+Each object's description contains `new_ptr` value shows the new position of the object after forwarding process.
+Additionally, it contains the object pointer and its fields values.